Hidden Measurement Error in LLM Pipelines Distorts Annotation, Evaluation, and Benchmarking: Pilot Study Details

 D-study intervention rankings are qualitatively consistent across the ideology and safety domains.
-In all three configurations, doubling items provides the largest variance reduction (31.0\% Likert ideology, 31.2\% pairwise ideology, 38.7\% safety), and committing to a single judge increases variance substantially (43.9\% Likert, 43.6\% pairwise, 106\% safety).
-Adding two prompt variants buys 11.3\% (Likert) and 11.5\% (pairwise) in the ideology domain (reflecting item$\times$prompt shares of 7.6\% and 5.2\%) but contributes negligibly in safety.
-Additional replications contribute negligibly everywhere.
-The qualitative ordering (items first, judges second, prompts third when item$\times$prompt is nontrivial, replications trailing) transfers across domains and scoring methods; the magnitudes differ because the variance profiles differ.
+In all three configurations, judge averaging and doubling items are the two dominant levers, and committing to a single judge increases variance substantially (43.8\% Likert, 40.6\% pairwise, 106\% safety) because $\sigma^2_\lambda$ loses its $1/M$ averaging benefit.
+Adding two prompt variants buys 11.3\% (Likert) and 2.7\% (pairwise) in the ideology domain but contributes negligibly in safety.
+Additional replications contribute negligibly everywhere because $\sigma^2_\rho/(N'V'H'M'R')$ is already a tiny fraction of $\Var(\hat\theta)$ at $R \geq 3$.
+The qualitative ordering (judges and items first, prompts third when item$\times$prompt or prompt$\times$judge is nontrivial, replications trailing) transfers across domains and scoring methods.
+The magnitudes differ because the variance profiles differ.